arieslab/jnose/TUTORIAL_eng.md

 To use this option the project must be cloned: git clone https: //address.do.project

 ## Configuration
-On this screen we can select which tests you want to search in your project.
+On this screen we can select which types of test smells you want to search in your project.
 <p align="center">
   <img src="https://github.com/tassiovirginio/jnose/blob/master/docs/tela_07.png?raw=true" width="800">
 </p>